EnsembleUI/ensemble_docs_archived/deploy/2-oauth-services.md

 ### Http App Link
-Using a URL to redirect and open your App requires two steps for each platform: 1. adding a configuration similar to the custom schemes above, and 2. prove that you own the redirect URL.
+Using a URL to redirect and open your App requires two steps for each platform: 1. adding a configuration similar to the custom schemes above, and 2. prove that you own the redirect URL's domain.
 #### iOS
 - Open `ios/Runner/Runner.entitlements` and add an entry for the URL you want to redirect to your App.
 Note the required prefix `applinks:`.
 - For example, if your want the URL `https://auth.mycompany.com/callback` to open your app.
 Enter only the domain to the URL below.